R0J0-13/Semiprime-Factorisation-using-Shors/README.md

-# Factoring semiprimes using Shors Algorithnm
+# Factoring semiprimes using Shors Algorithm
 Factoring Semiprime numbers into their non-trivial prime factors.